 What is Dance Africa Fest?

-Past years have featured Guinean drum, dance and singing workshops; Congolese dance; Malian dance and drum workshops; Côte d’Ivoire dance; Capoeria Angola movement and history; Qi Gong/Afro-Fusion dance and stillness; Brazilian dance with bateria; and Afro Cuban dance and history.
+Past festivals have featured Brazilian dance; Guinean drum, dance and singing workshops; Congolese dance; Malian dance and drum workshops; Côte d’Ivoire dance; Capoeria Angola movement and history; Qi Gong/Afro-Fusion dance and stillness; Afro-Brazilian dance with bateria; and Afro Cuban dance and history.

 What To Expect